Dozens missing, hundreds injured after deadly Taiwan quake

 "This is the biggest earthquake I have ever experienced," said the woman, who asked to be identified only by her family name, Chan.

-The rail link to the area was expected to reopen on Thursday, Lai, who is set to take office next month, told reporters.
+Taiwan's official central news agency said the quake was the biggest since one of magnitude 7.6 in 1999 that killed about 2400 people and damaged or destroyed 50,000 buildings.

+Local weather officials ranked Wednesday's quake in Hualien as "Upper 6", or the second-highest level of intensity on a scale ranging from 1 to 7.

-The White House said the US stood ready to provide any assistance necessary.
+The White House said the United States stood ready to provide any assistance necessary.

 Chinese state media said the quake was felt in the southeastern province of Fujian, while a Reuters witness said it was also felt in the commercial hub of Shanghai.